Book Launch at St Buryan – April 2024

 Cornwall Pride 2011

-Rochester Sweeps Festival was our first weekend away to an event and Kent is 340 miles away.
-Penkevyll caused quite a stir as it seemed that no one in Kent had seen a skull ‘Oss before.
+Rochester Sweeps Festival was our first weekend away and Kent is a 340 mile journey.
+Penkevyll caused quite a stir as it seemed that no one in Kent was familiar with a skull ‘Oss.

 2012

 In 2012 the Morris side connected to Boekka had 12 members.
-More dances and events were introduced and as we had no musician at this time, the teams performed with percussion only while I taught myself to play melodeon.
-We hired a minibus and travelled to Scotland in March to perform at the Scottish Pagan Conference.
+More dances and events were introduced and as we were then without a musician, the teams performed with percussion only while I taught myself to play a melodeon.
+We also hired a minibus and travelled to Scotland in March to perform at the Scottish Pagan Conference.

 Boekka performed at the Museum of Witchcraft and Magic’s Charm Day event in Boscastle.